passiv/snaptrade-sdks/sdks/java/docs/TransactionsAndReportingApi.md

     Snaptrade client = new Snaptrade(configuration);
     String userId = "userId_example";
     String userSecret = "userSecret_example";
-    LocalDate startDate = LocalDate.now();
-    LocalDate endDate = LocalDate.now();
+    LocalDate startDate = LocalDate.now(); // The start date (inclusive) of the transaction history to retrieve.
+If not provided, the default is the first transaction known to SnapTrade based on `trade_date`.
+    LocalDate endDate = LocalDate.now(); // The end date (inclusive) of the transaction history to retrieve.
+If not provided, the default is the last transaction known to SnapTrade based on `trade_date`.
-    String accounts = "accounts_example"; // Optional comma seperated list of account IDs used to filter the request on specific accounts
+    String accounts = "accounts_example"; // Optional comma separated list of SnapTrade Account IDs used to filter the request to specific accounts.
+If not provided, the default is all known brokerage accounts for the user.
+The `brokerageAuthorizations` parameter takes precedence over this parameter.
-    String brokerageAuthorizations = "brokerageAuthorizations_example"; // Optional comma seperated list of brokerage authorization IDs used to filter the request on only accounts that belong to those authorizations
+    String brokerageAuthorizations = "brokerageAuthorizations_example"; // Optional comma separated list of SnapTrade Connection (Brokerage Authorization) IDs used to filter the request to only accounts that belong to those connections.
+If not provided, the default is all connections for the user.
+This parameter takes precedence over the `accounts` parameter.
-    String type = "DIVIDEND"; // Optional comma seperated list of types to filter activities by.
-This is not an exhaustive list, if we fail to match to these types, we will return the raw description from the brokerage.
-Potential values include - DIVIDEND - BUY - SELL - CONTRIBUTION - WITHDRAWAL - EXTERNAL_ASSET_TRANSFER_IN - EXTERNAL_ASSET_TRANSFER_OUT - INTERNAL_CASH_TRANSFER_IN - INTERNAL_CASH_TRANSFER_OUT - INTERNAL_ASSET_TRANSFER_IN - INTERNAL_ASSET_TRANSFER_OUT - INTEREST - REBATE - GOV_GRANT - TAX - FEE - REI - FXT
+    String type = "BUY,SELL,DIVIDEND"; // Optional comma separated list of transaction types to filter by.
+SnapTrade does a best effort to categorize brokerage transaction types into a common set of values.
+Here are some of the most popular values:   - BUY   - SELL   - DIVIDEND   - CONTRIBUTION   - WITHDRAWAL   - REI   - INTEREST   - FEE try {
-    try {
       List<UniversalActivity> result = client
               .transactionsAndReporting